fractalscape13/FullStackAnimalShelter/README.md

-# _Animal Shelter API_
+# _Animal Shelter Full Stack Adventure_

-#### _An inventory system for animals in the animal shelter_
+#### _An inventory system for animals in the animal shelter using a React front-end and a C#/.NET API with MySQL_

-#### By: **JW**
+#### By: **Joseph Wangemann, Alex Skreen**
-_April 3, 2020_
+_May 12, 2020_

 ## Description

-_This API allows users to GET, POST, PUT, and DELETE listings of animals in the animal shelter.
+_The front-end of this application allows a user to GET, POST, PUT, and DELETE listings of animals in the animal shelter API.
 It has GET/POST routes for creating a user and an associated authentication token and requires authentication tokens for POST/PUT/DELETE animal routes._

 ## Specifications / User Stories:
 * A user is able to GET all animals in the shelter.